daredtech/Sprint-Challenge-React-Wars/README.md

 It is to mindful of all the components and how they relate to each other, how they may change and plan according to that.

 - [ ] Describe state.
+It a current condition/value of the component that can change over time.

 - [ ] Describe props.